sharktacos/OpenColorIO-configs/docs/Premiere.md

  - ARRI (.ari)
  - RED (.R3D)
  - Canon (.CRM)
- - MXF (a container format that supports many cameras including Sony, Panasonic, etc.)
+ - MXF (a container format that supports many cameras including Sony, Panasonic, ARRI, etc.)

 Note that for MXF files, by default Premiere reads these in as Rec.709.
 You can however right-click the media and go to Source Settings where you can select the camera log space.